On this page…

 complete an national application package and submit it for judging.
 If she is selected to represent her state or region, she will then move on to the national competition, held each July in Northeast, Ohio.

 At this time, all state and regional representatives are selected through a judged application process.
-The entry fee for a state or regional competition is $300.
+The entry fee for a state or regional competition is $350.
 The National Judges Panel scores the application packages using the same criteria used at the national competition.
 Winners are chosen to represent each state and six US regions.

 REQUIREMENTS FOR CONTESTANTS